Rebellion Veterans Association

 President Willson Henderson plus S.V.A.
 Assistant Office Manager Baron

-Pride event at Gracie Mansion on the Upper East Side of Manhattan.
+Pride celebration party at Gracie Mansion on the Upper East Side of Manhattan, NYC.

 Historic Car, Historic People, Historic Scene

 For many reasons, to many people, this classic car scene looks somewhat reminiscent to a famous American historic scene.
 Walking on the left is Jack Rojas carrying the clever "Stone Age to Stonewall" sign.
 In the deep purple shirt and serious black hat is second-career ace photographer Hal "Hally" Weiner.
 The SVA's Puerta Ricana Ambassadress Cristina Hayworth (up from Puerta Rica) is standing center in the grand "Stonewall Car".
 Oh, look, you can also see Princess Dianne Yodice (wearing Christian Dior sunglasses).
 Ray-Jay McCaffrey is driving and in the rear seat you can't miss bigga Berti Coffman.
 Ridin' shotgun (for the moment, as he walked the entire route) is S.V.A.
 Ambassador Storme DeLarverie.
 You can recognize his trademark rainbow military helmet.
 Walking directly behind the car on the left is Eddie Baca (wearing a light lavender shirt).
 SVA-er Bill Salzman (waving) is on the right.
 The car has a dramatic look in this photo that none of us ever saw before -- even with as long and as well as we know the many looks of this famous vehicle.
 In this photo, brcause the classic Cadillac grille is covered, the convertible ironically appears looking like an early 1960s Kennedy-ish Lincoln-Continental.

 "After the Gay Pride Parade passes by"